kstain/pandora/README.md

 ### Check Mounting
 `sphinx` is mounted to container when running the above scripts.
 Yet it could fail because boot2docker doesn't support shared folder very well.
 Run `explore.sh` and check if `sphinx` is mounted as `/opt/sites/sphinx`.

-If not, please refer to [this](https://medium.com/boot2docker-lightweight-linux-for-docker/boot2docker-together-with-virtualbox-guest-additions-da1e3ab2465c) site.
+If not, please refer to [this](https://medium.com/boot2docker-lightweight-linux-for-docker/boot2docker-together-with-virtualbox-guest-additions-da1e3ab2465c) blog.

 ___NOTE: Anything you do in the container will NOT be saved automatically considering sync of environment among all group members.___ If you must do some customization, remember to commit it using [this](http://docs.docker.com/reference/commandline/cli/#commit)